‘RHOSLC’ Star Meredith Marks Flaunts Cleavage In Plunging Dress For Sexy Reunion Selfies

 The first photo in the series of three was snapped selfie-style on the set of the explosive reunion.
 Marks posed in the center of the frame, in front of a snowy backdrop with a lit Christmas tree.
 She extended one arm forward and the opposite near her hip.
 The look teased a glimpse of the upper half of her gown, which boasted a plunging neckline and an eyeful of cleavage.
 The garment was constructed of shimmery gold fabric.
 Its front folded along the neckline to reveal the solid black lining.

-She styled her newly-cut tresses with a deep side part, and they spilled over her shoulders and back.
+She styled her newly-cut tresses with a deep side part as they spilled over her shoulders and back.
 Marks wore a pair of beautiful silver earrings from her own brand, which provided her look with just the right amount of bling.
 The reality star lined her pout with her signature pink lipstick.

 Marks enlisted the help of her friends in the next update, standing with co-stars Whitney Rose and Heather Gay.
 Marks and Gay stood on the ends while Rose posed in the middle.
 The trio all wore smiles on their faces while showing off their sleek wardrobes.
 Rose rocked a sequined gown with a deep V-neckline.
 The garment cinched around her waist to highlight her tiny frame.
 She added a pair of large hoop earrings to complete her look.